 What RSAA does

-Enhance the quality of life of persons with Rett syndrome.
+Enrich the quality of life of families living with Rett syndrome.

 Support to parents, siblings and carers;